 This means moving your applications to a new, cloud-native product, most commonly a SaaS platform (for example, moving a CRM to Salesforce).
 The challenge is losing the familiarity of existing code and training your team on the new platform.
-Even so, repurchasing might be your most cost-effective option if moving from a highly customized legacy landscape.
+Even so, repurchasing might be your most cost-effective option if moving from a highly customised legacy landscape.

 Refactoring (or rearchitecting) means rebuilding your applications from scratch.
 This is usually driven by a business need to leverage cloud capabilities that are not available in your existing environment, such as cloud auto-scaling or serverless computing.
 Refactoring is generally the most expensive option, but also the most compatible with future versions.

 Once you have assessed your application portfolio for cloud readiness, you might find some applications are no longer useful.
 In this case, simply turn them off.
 The resulting savings might even boost your business case for applications that are ready for migration.